Vitamin K1 vs Vitamin K2: What's the Difference?

 Vitamin K is found naturally in many foods.
 You can get recommended amounts of vitamin K by eating a variety of foods, including the following:

-- Vitamin K2 (menaquinone-4 and menaquinone-7): Found in animal foods and fermented foods (Trusted Source).
+- Vitamin K2 (menaquinone-4 and menaquinone-7): Found in animal foods and fermented foods (Source).

-Controlled studies in people also observe that vitamin K2 supplements generally improve bone and heart health, while vitamin K1 has no significant benefits (Source).
+Controlled studies in people also observe that vitamin K2 supplements generally improve bone and heart health, while vitamin K1 has no significant benefits for bone and heart health (Source).

 Am I getting enough vitamin K?